hannosch/hannosch.github.io/_posts/2013-12-05-mozilla-location-service-what-why-and.md

 initial concerns have led to the creation of an opt-out approach for owners of WiFi access points.
 A
-[Google blog post from November 2011](http://googlepolicyeurope.blogspot.de/2011/11/greater-choice-for- wireless-access.html) explains their "_nomap" suffix approach.
+[Google blog post from November 2011](http://googlepolicyeurope.blogspot.de/2011/11/greater-choice-for- wireless-access.html) explains their ``_nomap`` suffix approach.
 This approach lets any WiFi access point owner signal his intent to avoid tracking.
-This is done by changing the user visible WiFi name (SSID) and append a "_nomap" string.
+This is done by changing the user visible WiFi name (SSID) and append a ``_nomap`` string.
 Changing a user visible name isn't ideal, but unfortunately it's the only user changeable setting in WiFi standards.
-This approach is similar to efforts like "do not track", which rely on a combination of a user signal and the industry respecting this signal.
+This approach is similar to efforts like `do not track`, which rely on a combination of a user signal and the industry respecting this signal.

 Unfortunately there's so far no industry standard for WiFi tracking.
 A manual [opt-out approach was chosen by Microsoft](https://www.windowsphone.com/en-us/support/location-block-list) instead.
 Other competitors have so far not offered any opt-out approach at all.

-For our own location service we have chosen to respect the "_nomap" signal.
+For our own location service we have chosen to respect the ``_nomap`` signal.
 It has the advantage of only requiring a single user action, instead of each user having to track down all possible location services and dealing with lots of companies.
 Not to mention having to keep track of any new company entering the field.
 In addition we are still
 [discussing if and how to implement the manual opt-out approach](https://bugzilla.mozilla.org/show_bug.cgi?id=874916).

 ## Apple and the randomized BSSID